Trump lawyer argues against Afghan war crimes investigation

-THE HAGUE (Reuters) - A lawyer for U.S. President Donald Trump argued at the International Criminal Court on Wednesday that prosecutors were wrong to seek an investigation into alleged war crimes in Afghanistan that could potentially implicate U.S. soldiers.
+THE HAGUE (Reuters) - A lawyer for U.S. President Donald Trump argued at the International Criminal Court on Wednesday that prosecutors were wrong to seek an investigation into alleged war crimes in Afghanistan which he said ‘specifically targeted U.S. soldiers’.

-Trump lawyer Jay Sekulow, speaking as a “friend of the court” in the case, said that the prosecutor was wrong to “press ahead” with seeking to open an investigation when the United States is not a member of the court.
+Trump lawyer Jay Sekulow, speaking as a “friend of the court” in the case, told judges that they should not allow the prosecutor to open a case that targeted American troops when the United States is not a member of the court.

+“This is a direct move by the prosecutor on U.S. interests. ..I think it would be naive to think that’s not the case,” he told journalists after the hearing, adding that the case “specifically targeted U.S. soldiers and also intelligence officers”.

 Trump has denounced the ICC, the world’s only permanent war crimes court, for its “broad, unaccountable, prosecutorial powers”.
 Washington revoked U.S. travel visas for ICC personnel in response to its work on Afghanistan.